fabiovitalba/ssa-assignment-03/README.md

 ## 1.4 `GameCondition` and `GamificationListener`
 The `GameCondition` and `GamificationListener` classes work together in the framework to allow the creation of more sophisticated rules.
+These conditions apply to all Tasks and do not have to be attached to a specific task.
 After a task is executed, the `GamificationFacade` iterates over all `GameCondition`s to see if any of them is true.
 If a `GameCondition` is actually true, the connected `GamificationListener` is executed.
 If a `GameCondition` is not `persistent`, then it is removed from the list of conditions that the `GamificationFacade` tracks, once it was evaluated to true.
 This essentially means that any listeners connected to this `GameCondition` are only executed once.

 # 2. Class Diagram
-The following diagram shows the Class Diagram of the `gamification.api`-package.
+The following diagram shows the Class Diagram of the `gamification.api`- and `gamification.user`-packages.
 ```mermaid
 classDiagram
     namespace api {